Skip to Main Content

 69 Montgomery Street

 The grand Jersey City Post Office at Montgomery and York Streets, built in 1911 by the Hedden Construction Company, was dedicated on November 7, 1913.
-The Italian Renaissance design graces the building with exterior walls of Mt.
+Italian Renaissance design graces the building with exterior walls of Mt.
 Waldo granite.
 The façade on Washington Street has fluted Corinthian columns and carved capitals flanked by piers with Corinthian-style pilasters.
 The pavilions on the Montgomery and York Street facades also have Corinthian-order pilasters.
 The two-story building with a basement and attic is 177 feet by 129 feet.
 The roof is copper, and the exterior window and door frames are cast bronze and bronze-covered wood, iron, and steel.
 Tiffany Studio designed the interior and supplied the bronzes like lanterns.

 One enters the Post Office building to the main lobby from broad flights of stairs on Montgomery Street and York Street.
 The public lobbies are decorated in Kingwood sandstone and Botticino marble.
 The ceiling of the main corridor on the first floor is decorated in solid gold leaf.
 The building's interior has steel columns and beams and is fireproofed by terra cotta.